Represented by Bixby Law PLLC · bixbylawfirm.com ↗

 How much does it cost to hire Bixby Law PLLC?

 Nothing upfront.
 We handle Inspired Healthcare claims on a contingency fee basis — our fee comes only from what we recover for you.
-If we do not win your case, you pay no attorney fees.
+If we do not win your case, you pay no attorney fees and do not have to reimburse us the costs spent on your case.
 The initial consultation is completely free and confidential.

 What information do I need to provide for the free consultation?